art-institute-of-chicago/artic.edu/docs/apiModels.md

 \App\Models\Api\Artwork::query()->search('SEARCH_STRING')->getSearch();
 ```

-This generates two API calls, one for search, and one to grab the data.
+This generates two API calls: one for search, and one to grab the data.
 So consider performance when using this function.

 ## Repository usage